v6d-io/v6d/modules/graph/grin/docs/README.md

 - For example, GRIN uses the type Vertex to represent the type of a vertex handler, instead of using VertexHandler for clean code.

 ### List
+GRIN provides two alternative approaches, namely array-style retrieval and iterator, for list retrieval of GRIN_VERTEX_LIST, GRIN_EDGE_LIST, and GRIN_ADJACENT_LIST.

+For other schema-level lists like GRIN_VERTEX_TYPE_LIST or GRIN_PARTITION_LIST, GRIN generally assume the array-style list retrieval, and does NOT provide a ENALBE_ macro for these lists.

+#### Array-style Retrieval
-- A list handler, no matter what kind of list it represents, is available to the user only if the storage can provide the size of the list, and an element retrieval API by position (i.e., index of array).
+- The array-style retrieval of a list handler is available to the user only if the storage can provide the size of the list, and an element retrieval API by position (i.e., index of array).
 Otherwise, the storage should provide a list iterator, see next section.
+- Usually the array-style retrieval is controlled by the macros ended with _LIST_ARRAY
-- A vertex list example
+- A vertex list array-style retrieval example

     ```CPP
         /* grin/topology/vertexlist.h */

         GRIN_VERTEX_LIST grin_get_vertex_list(GRIN_GRAPH g);  // get the vertexlist of a graph

+    #ifdef GRIN_ENABLE_VERTEX_LIST_ARRAY
-        size_t grin_get_vertex_list_size(GRIN_GRAPH g, GRIN_VERTEX_LIST vl);  // the storage must implement the API to return the size of vertexlist
+        size_t grin_get_vertex_list_size(GRIN_GRAPH g, GRIN_VERTEX_LIST vl);  // implement the API to return the size of vertexlist

-        GRIN_VERTEX grin_get_vertex_from_list(GRIN_GRAPH g, GRIN_VERTEX_LIST vl, size_t idx);  // the storage must implement the API to return the element of vertexlist by position
+        GRIN_VERTEX grin_get_vertex_from_list(GRIN_GRAPH g, GRIN_VERTEX_LIST vl, size_t idx);  // implement the API to return the element of vertexlist by position
+    #endif

         /* run.cc */
         {